Exercises – Short Day#

 Question b#

-Explain in words that the above is a tautology.
+Explain in words why the above is a tautology.

 Hint